 Reviewing American Woodmark (AMWD) & Its Rivals

-American Woodmark (NASDAQ: AMWD) is one of 6 publicly-traded companies in the “Millwork, veneer, plywood, & structural wood members” industry, but how does it contrast to its peers?
-We will compare American Woodmark to related businesses based on the strength of its earnings, analyst recommendations, valuation, risk, profitability, institutional ownership and dividends.
+American Woodmark (NASDAQ: AMWD) is one of 6 publicly-traded companies in the “Millwork, veneer, plywood, & structural wood members” industry, but how does it compare to its competitors?
+We will compare American Woodmark to related businesses based on the strength of its analyst recommendations, institutional ownership, risk, dividends, earnings, valuation and profitability.

+This table compares American Woodmark and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings for American Woodmark and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for American Woodmark and its competitors, as reported by MarketBeat.com.

 |